 Alpha-synuclein is a priority for The Michael J. Fox Foundation.
-We devote substantial resources to programs that help us better understand its role in Parkinson’s, measure it, and develop that target it.
+They devote substantial resources to programs that help to better understand its role in Parkinson’s, measure it, and develop treatments that target it.

 A new finding from MJFF-funded researchers, published recently in the Journal of Biological Chemistry, sheds new light on alpha-synuclein in Parkinson’s.
 The research was a collaboration combining the expertise among teams at the University of Alabama at Birmingham (UAB), the University of Zaragoza and the University of Cambridge.
 We talk to MJFF grantee and lead author Laura Volpicelli-Daley, PhD, Assistant Professor at UAB, about the study.